But creating the perfect occupational therapy resume to land these job opportunities – still seems to be a secret.

 Here is a much better formatted occupational therapist’s resume.
 Notice the layout includes sections with a bit more space and clear bullet points both making the text much easier to read.

-The sections in this resume template provide just enough white space amongst the text so that it is very readable.
+The sections in this resume template provide just enough white space throughout the text making it easy to read.

 The good news is, we are giving away an awesome free occupational therapy resume template that is formatted beautifully and is extremely readable.